 Dr. Hodges Persley is an Associate Professor of Theatre at the University of Kansas.
 Dr. Hodges Persley teaches courses on Hiphop, Acting, African American theater, Race and Performance, Improvisation, and Transnational performance.
 Her research interests include African-American theater and performance, American popular culture, Hip-hop Studies, Women and Gender Studies, Solo performance and Transnationalism.

 Dr. Hodges Persley's research addresses the impact of racial, ethnic, and national identity on performance practices in theatre, television and film.
 She completed her PHD in American Studies and Ethnicity at the University of Southern California, an MA in African American Studies from UCLA and is a summa cum laude graduate of all three institutions.
-Her forthcoming book, Sampling and Remixing Blackness in Hip-hop Theater and Performance, uses the heuristic of sampling an remixing in DJ culture to investigate of African American expressions of blackness in Hip-hop on the artistic practices of non-African American theater and dance artists in the United States and England.
+Her forthcoming book, Sampling and Remixing Blackness in Hip-hop Theater and Performance, uses the heuristic of sampling and remixing in DJ culture to investigate the influence of Hip-hop on the artistic practices of non-African American theater and dance artists in the United States and England.

 An actress and director, Hodges Persley is a member of SAG/AFTRA/Equity and has performance credits in regional theater, television and film.
 A member of SDC (Stage Directors and Choreographers Society) her notable directing credits include A Raisin in the Sun, Welcome to Arroyo's, Rachel, Dutchman and Sunset Baby.
 She has published articles and book chapters on Hip-hop Theatre, Sampling, Jay-Z and Suzan-Lori Parks with forthcoming work on Drake, Nicki Minaj and Idris Elba.